nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 1. A public key file that you share with other people and computers.
 It is usually named `id_rsa.pub`.
 1. A private key file that you never, ever, ever, ever, ever share with anyone.
 It is usually named `id_rsa`.

-Follow the [Github instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows) for creating a new SSH key, and providing your public key to Github, so that you can establish a secure connection between your computer and Github's computers.
+Follow the [Github instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) for creating a new SSH key **FOR LINUX** (not Windows), and providing your public key to Github, so that you can establish a secure connection between your computer and Github's computers.